From the Desk of Dr. Marc Smith…

 - Yellowing of the mucous membranes

-Leptospirosis is treatable with antibiotics but best that your pet be hospitalized with intravenous fluids and quarantined to prevent the spread of infection through contact of infected urine.
+Leptospirosis is treatable with antibiotics.
+But, it is best for your pet to be hospitalized with intravenous fluids and quarantined to prevent the spread of infection through contact with infected urine.

 Have a question?